open-feature/flagd/docs/reference/flag-definitions.md

 #### Operations

-Operations are used to take action on, or compare properties retrieved from the context.
+Operations are used to take action on or compare properties retrieved from the context.
 These are provided out-of-the-box by JsonLogic.
 It's worth noting that JsonLogic operators never throw exceptions or abnormally terminate due to invalid input.
 As long as a JsonLogic operator is structurally valid, it will return a falsy/nullish value.